KeesVanImmerzeel/Brug1D/README.md

 C.H. van Immerzeel

-18/3/2025
+24/4/2025

-Simulate time-dependent head and flow in a semi-infinite aquifer adjacent to open water where the boundary condition changes from t = 0 according to a specified course.
+Simulate time-dependent head and flow in a semi-infinite aquifer adjacent to open water (for example a river), where the boundary condition changes from t = 0 according to a specified course.

 The equation used describes one-dimensional flow for a situation with spatially constant kD and S, without recharge (precipitation, evaporation, leakage).

+The response to a sequence of stress values (a) may be studied.